 Research and Planning

 The practice takes part in research that uses anonymised or pseudonymised data.
 This means that patient data cannot be traced back to individuals and is therefore no longer personal data under the 2018 Data Protection Act.

 Anonymised or pseudonymised patient data held by the practice may also be used to evaluate present services that provide direct care or to plan future ones within the practice or across the local area.

 You can opt-out from having your confidential data (i.e. data that can identify you) being used for purposes beyond direct care, such as research and planning.
-To this you need to access www.nhs.uk/your-nhs-data-matters on-line and read the information and follow the instructions if you wish to opt out.
+To do this, you can check or change your preferences at www.nhs.uk/your-nhs-data-matters on-line and read the information and follow the instructions if you wish to opt out.
 This opt-out is recorded against your NHS number on the NHS ‘spine’.

-There are some situations where the opt-out will not apply.
+There are some situations where your data will be shared in addition to providing you with direct care.
 These include:

 - Situations where data is needed in the “public interest”, e.g in cases of epidemic where communicable diseases need to be diagnosed and the spread of their infection prevented or controlled;